Paschimottanasana: Seated Forward Bend Pose

-- Place a pillow, bolster, or chair under the forehead for a more restorative version.
+- Place a pillow, bolster, or chair under your forehead for a more restorative variation.

-- Option to sit in a chair with legs extended, then hinge from the hips to move into a variation of seated forward bend.
+- Option to sit in a chair with legs extended, then hinge from the hips to move into an accessible variation of seated forward bend.

 - Hinge from your hips while keeping the front of your torso long and extended.
-Draw your tailbone back as your sternum reaches forward towards your toes.
+Draw your tailbone back as your chest reaches forward toward your toes.

 - Find more depth by continuing to lengthen the front body and encouraging the sternum forward.
 If moving toward the connection of forehead to shins, the progression is lower belly to thighs, then upper belly, then ribs and finally forehead to shins.